Wyamio/Wyam.Web/Input/knowledgebase/rss-and-atom-feeds.md

   - My blog contains a date metadata key `Published`.
 You should replace references to it in the code above with whatever your site uses to store the post date.

   - This code uses [AngleSharp](https://github.com/FlorianRappl/AngleSharp) to find the `div` with an `id` of `post-content` in each item.
-In the layout file, this `div` contains the `@@RenderBody()` call so this code essentially strips out everything but the content.
+In the layout file, this `div` contains the `@RenderBody()` call so this code essentially strips out everything but the content.
 If you want to do the same thing, make sure to include AngleSharp in your configuration file:

   ```
   Packages